jeidison/jeidison/README.md

 - 👨‍💻 I’m currently learning, Clean Code, Design Pattern and Data Science
 - 💚 I love PHP, JavaScript, Linux

-Enthusiastic about new technologies in software development, Design Patterns, SOLID.
 Always looking for new knowledge.
 🚀🚀🚀